Course Descriptions

 Humanity has witnessed unparalleled development in the modern era; yet these unparalleled developments have come at an unprecedented cost and destruction.
 The nineteen and twentieth centuries have witnessed mass killings and examination on a scale never witnessed in the previous centuries.
 Over the course of the twentieth century, in particular, millions of people have become victims of mass murder, often driven by nationalism.
 These historical catastrophes challenge us to question the fundamental assumptions we make about humanity and the basic values we assume to be part of “civilization,” and the morality of humanity in the face of genocide and mass murder.
 This seminar, therefore, is an introduction to the field of genocide studies from a historical, comparative, and thematic perspective.
 The course is designed to provide students with a variety of ways of understanding genocide as a phenomenon, focusing particularly on the dynamics that produce mass atrocity, so that students are equipped to think creatively about genocide as a form of mass killing and the social and political circumstances that facilitate it.
 We will provide a good understanding of the extreme diversity of this form of mass killing, especially in the twentieth century.
 We will begin with a broad examination of genocides in world history and the current state of the historiography.
 We will examine through the case studies: the Holocaust, Stalin's genocides, the Cambodian genocide, ethnic cleansing and genocide in Bosnia and Herzegovina, the Rwandan genocide, the Herero in German South West Africa (1904-08), the Rwandan genocide, and the lesser-known genocide against the Igbo people in postcolonial Nigeria.
 Finally, we will focus on the strategies that victims and perpetrators have used to cope at the time and afterwards with the moral issues involved, as well as the international responses to genocide, and the contemporary tension between the principle of national sovereignty and `humanitarian intervention'.

-HIST 4955—Undergraduate Seminar in History: Genocide and Mass Killing in Colonial Africa
+HIST 4955—Undergraduate Seminar in History: Empires, Colonies, Resistance

 M 5:00-7:30